saper-2/ha-addon-tt-lock-standalone/README.md

 to continue the standalone work.

 ---
+If you're not interested how things works then you can go straight to: **Setting things up** paragraph.
+---

 I got one of those TTLock smart door knobs/locks.
 Since I really don’t like cloud solutions for anything security-related (and a CN-based cloud is a BIG nope for me), I wanted to avoid relying on it.